vanviegen/glasgow/README.md

 Just a convenient `refreshify(window.fetch)`.
 If you need to polyfill the `fetch` API (you're support Internet Explorer), make sure the polyfill is loaded before you `mount`.

-#### instance.afterRefresh(func)

-Schedule `func` to be called one time immediately after the refresh cycle is done, but before returning control back to the browser.
-This is useful when you want to do some direct DOM manipulation based on the complete layout.

 #### instance.unmount()

 Remove the glasgow instance from the DOM, calling any `onremove` handlers.